deserthobo13/ECEN4243/lab1/README.md

 #################################################################################################################

 To run both fir1 and fir2 you will follow these steps
-    - cd to the fir1 or fir2 foulder
+    1. cd to the fir1 or fir2 foulder
-    - run "make clean"
+    2. run "make clean"
-    - run "make"
+    3. run "make"
-    - run "spike fir1 or fir2"
+    4. run "spike fir1 or fir2"
-        - This gets the .objdump file
+        a.
+This gets the .objdump file
-    - run "wsim -sim questa rv64gc --elf sum"
+    5. run "wsim -sim questa rv64gc --elf sum"
-        - This will get the .memfile, objdump.addr, and objdump.lab files also
+        a.
+This will get the .memfile, objdump.addr, and objdump.lab files also
-    - When you run spike and Questa you can compare the CPI values you get
+    6. When you run spike and Questa you can compare the CPI values you get